jomaway/typst-linguify/README.md

 # Typst-linguify

 Load strings for different languages easily.
 This can be useful if you create a package or template for multilingual usage.
-See the [gentle-clues package](https://github.com/jomaway/typst-gentle-clues) as an example.

-⚠️ **Version 0.3.1 is not merged as official package yet.**

 ## Usage